kirkovg/attendance_tracking/README.md

 ## Further improvements

--   more validation on the UI
+-   more validation on the UI and backend
 -   paging for the admin sessions/history pages
 -   store images in a specific file system storage (s3 for example)
 -   create proper user registration for admins